 In this stage the cancer has grown into some of the deeper layers of the esophagus wall (past the innermost layer of cells) but has not reached the lymph nodes or other organs.

-T1 cancers: Some very early stage I cancers that are only in a small area of the mucosa and haven’t grown into the submucosa (T1a tumors) can be treated with EMR, usually followed by some type of endoscopic procedure to destroy any remaining abnormal areas in the esophagus lining.
+T1 cancers: Some very early stage I cancers that are only in a small area of the mucosa and haven’t grown into the submucosa (T1a tumors) can be treated with EMR, sometimes followed by another type of endoscopic procedure, like ablation, to destroy any remaining abnormal areas in the esophagus lining.
+Other times, ablation alone is enough treatment.

-But most patients with T1 cancers who are healthy enough have surgery (esophagectomy) to remove the part of their esophagus that contains the cancer.
-Chemotherapy and radiation therapy (chemoradiation) may be recommended after surgery if there are signs that all of the cancer may not have been removed.
+But most patients with T1 cancers who are healthy enough will have surgery (esophagectomy) to remove the part of their esophagus that contains the cancer.
+Chemotherapy and radiation therapy given at the same time (chemoradiation) may be recommended after surgery if there are signs that all of the cancer may not have been removed.

 If the cancer is in the upper part of the esophagus (in the neck), chemoradiation may be recommended as the main treatment instead of surgery.
 For some patients, this may cure the cancer.
 Close follow-up with endoscopy is very important in looking for possible signs of cancer returning.